mikejsavage/yougram/README.md

   feel free to take your photos elsewhere
 - Private: nothing leaves your computer
 - Compatible with the Immich app: automatically upload your phone library to yougram
-- Snappy: I have realistic expectations of how a photo management app should perform, i.e. everything should run instantly, and I know nothing about web development so everything actually does run instantly
+- Snappy: I'm not a web developer so everything happens instantly
 - Scalable: yougram does not currently scale to millions of photos, but tens of thousands is ok